robotlem/DMX-Console-ATmega328P/README.md

 Upload the main program.

 Now you can build the components in a fitting case (you find an example in the hardware folder).

+## Bugs

+There could be some bugs left...